feng-zh/classfinder/README.md

 #### List Incoming Referring Classes (References)

-To get reference of the specified class over the jar files, use `-ref` parameter and full class name can provide all class which dpends on this class.
+To get reference of the specified class over the jar files, use `-ref` parameter and full class name can provide all class which depends on this class.

     C:\>dir /b *.jar | java -jar classfinder.jar -ref java.lang.Shutdown
     -- Reference class for [java.lang.Shutdown]